LLNL/axom/src/axom/slic/docs/sphinx/sections/getting_started.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Log messages can have one or more output destination.
-The output destination is specified by registering a corresponding :ref:`logStream` object to each :ref:`logMessageLevel`.
+The output destination is specified by registering a corresponding :ref:`LogStream` object to each :ref:`logMessageLevel`.

 The following code snippet uses the :ref:`GenericOutputStream` object,